Pulling Apart 2-spheres in 4-manifolds: Second order intersection indeterminacies

-Similarly, for any choice of distinct indices $\cW$ can be modified to have two additional clean order $1$ Whitney disks $W_{(i,j)}$ and $W_{(k,l)}$.
-Tubing either of these Whitney disks into an arbitrary $2$--sphere might create unpaired order $1$ non-repeating intersections (between $A$ and the $2$--sphere) and hence not preserve the order of $\cW$, however tubing into $2$--spheres created by stabilization does indeed preserve the order (since intersections among order $1$ Whitney disks are of order $2$).
-In fact, a single stablization is all that is needed to kill any obstruction to pulling apart $A_1,A_2,A_3,A_4$: \begin{prop} If $A=A_1,A_2,A_3,A_4$ admit an order $2$ non-repeating Whitney tower, then $A$ can be pulled apart in the connected sum of $X$ with a \emph{single} $S^2\times S^2$ (or a \emph{single} $\CP^2$, or a \emph{single} $\overline{\CP}^2$). \end{prop} \begin{proof} Let $S$ and $S'$ be a dual pair of $2$--spheres coming from taking the connected sum of $X$ with a single $S^2\times S^2$, or $\CP^2$, or $\overline{\CP}^2$.
+\emph{Proof:} $S^2\times S^2$, or $\CP^2$, or $\overline{\CP}^2$.
 We will show how to change $\lambda_2(\cW)$ by any integral linear combination $a_1 t_1+a_2 t_2$ of the above generators $t_1$, $t_2$ of $\Lambda_2(4)$: To create $a_1 t_1$, first modify $\cW$ to have two additional clean Whitney disks $W_{(1,2)}$ and $W_{(3,4)}$, then tube $W_{(1,2)}$ into $S$, and tube $W_{(3,4)}$ into $|a_1|$-many copies of $S'$ (where the sign of $a_1$ corresponds to the orientations of the copies of $S'$).
 Note that in case of stabilization by $\CP^2$ or $\overline{\CP}^2$, the extra intersections coming from taking $|a_1|$ copies of $\CP^1$ are all repeating intersections, so that $\lambda_2(\cW)$ is indeed only changed by $a_1 t_1$.
 Now, to further create $a_2 t_2$ proceed in the same way starting with two additional clean Whitney disks $W_{(1,3)}$ and $W_{(2,4)}$, which are tubed into a parallel copy of the same $S$ and $|a_2|$-many copies of $S'$.
 This will also create intersections with the previous copies of $S$ and $S'$, but these extra intersections will all be repeating intersections.
-(Any Whitney disks tubed into copies of $\CP^1$ can be framed as in the proof of Theorem~\ref{thm:stable-separation}, see section~\ref{sec:stable-thm-proof}.) \end{proof} \begin{rem} By Poincar\'{e} duality the statement of Proposition~\ref{stabilization-in-order2-tower} holds for a single stabilization by taking the connected sum of $X$ with any simply connected closed $4$--manifold other than $S^4$. \end{rem}
+(Any Whitney disks tubed into copies of $\CP^1$ can be framed as in the proof of Theorem~\ref{thm:stable-separation}, see section~\ref{sec:stable-thm-proof}.) $ \square$ \begin{rem} By Poincar\'{e} duality the statement of Proposition~\ref{stabilization-in-order2-tower} holds for a single stabilization by taking the connected sum of $X$ with any simply connected closed $4$--manifold other than $S^4$. \end{rem}